dftbplus/develguide/docs/gitworkflow.rst

        Resolve any conflicts arrising during the rebase process.

-   * Othwerise use a normal merge to update your feature branch with the latest development on master:
+   * Otherwise use a normal merge to update your feature branch with the latest development on master:

      - Check out your feature branch::